22 May 1709 (baptised) to 28 March 1790 (buried)

 an 18th century bulk carrier designed expressly to

-transport coal by sea from the north east of England to
+sea from the north east of England to

 London.
 Traditional collier brigs of wooden hull and